section-engineering-education/engineering-education/content/articles/how-to-build-a-client-server-application-using-rust/index.md

 ![server-messages](/engineering-education/how-to-build-a-client-server-application-using-rust/server-messages.png)

 ### Conclusion
 When you connect to the network, your computer sends data to a server.
 The server then checks this data to make sure that it is valid.
 If the data is invalid, this will throw an error.
-This blog has built a handy application that allows the server and client to exchange data between them using Rust programming language.
+In this tutorial, we have built a handy application that allows the server and client to exchange data between them using Rust programming language.
 I hope you found this helpful!

 ---
 Peer Review Contributions by: [eric-kahuha](/engineering-education/authors/eric-kahuha/)